Posts Tagged ‘Charles Dickens’

 How much is my Charles Dickens £2 worth?

-Could your Charles Dickens £2 really be worth a fortune?
+Could your Charles Dickens £2 be worth a fortune?

 The Charles Dickens £2 coin was issued by The Royal Mint in 2012 to commemorate the 200th anniversary of one of Britain’s most famous and beloved writers.
-The design features Dickens’ recognisable profile crafted from the titles of his most famous works and is a favourite amongst collectors.
+The design features Dickens’ recognisable profile crafted from the titles of his most famous works, and it’s a favourite amongst collectors.

-But recently, a number of stories have been popping up regarding the ‘errors’ people have noticed, such as fading dots around the centre part, upside down edge lettering and misspelling of the edge inscription.
+But occasionally, a number of stories pop up regarding the ‘errors’ people have noticed, such as fading dots around the centre part, upside down edge lettering and misspelling of the edge inscription.
 In fact, some of these coins have even been listed on eBay for thousands of pounds, leaving Change Checkers wondering “how much is the Charles Dickens’ £2 coin actually worth?”

 But before you get too excited and consider putting your Charles Dickens up for sale, let’s take a look at what these ‘errors’ really mean…